microsoft/live-share/docs/reference/notebooks.md

 ## Known Issues

-The following list represents the set of known issues with the Live Share and notebooks experinece, along with their respective workarounds.
+The following list represents the set of known issues with the current Live Share notebook experience, along with their respective workarounds:

 | Issue | Workaround |
 |-|-|